fix/Ark-PHP-Client/README.md

 ## Security

-If you discover a security vulnerability within this package, please send an e-mail to Brian Faust at hello@brianfaust.de.
+If you discover a security vulnerability within this package, please send an e-mail to Brian Faust at hello@brianfaust.me.
 All security vulnerabilities will be promptly addressed.

 ## Credits